 Customized Irradiation at AMC:

-At the radiotherapy department in the AMC (Albany Medical Center), the treatment goal is to remove the tumor as effectively as possible without affecting healthy cells.
+At the radiotherapy department in the AMC (Academic Medical Center – Amsterdam), the treatment goal is to remove the tumor as effectively as possible without affecting healthy cells.
 The Pro2 Series 3D printer from Raise3D plays an important role in this.
 Clinical physician and frequent user of the printer, Atilla Erogluer, explains how that works.

 “We chose a Raise3D printer because it is reliable, has a large construction area, and can print quickly.”